-During portions of each of the fiscal years ended June 30, 2021 and 2020, the Organization allocated \$200 per room to each BIA member hotel for hotel-specific marketing purposes.
+During portions of each of the fiscal years ended June 30, 2022 and 2021, the Organization allocated \$200 per room to each BIA member hotel for hotel-specific marketing purposes.
 The allocation subsidizes hotel-specific advertising and marketing efforts that also include the Organization's logo.
 Vendor invoices are either paid by the hotel and reimbursed by the Organization or paid directly by the Organization.

 Samples of advertising and marketing material must be submitted showing the Organization's logo for reimbursement.
 For advertising or marketing material where the Organization's logo cannot be used, the Organization requests that the hotel partners use the following verbiage, "Hotel partner name is a proud partner of Travel Costa Mesa."
-During the last quarter of the year ended June 30, 2020 the Organization suspended all hotel marketing funds in a cost saving effort as a result of COVID-19; such funds were reinstated as of June 17, 2021.
-Hotel marketing funds expense totaled \$1,999 and \$222,851 for fiscal years ended June 30, 2021 and 2020, respectively.
+During the last quarter of the fiscal year ended June 30, 2020 the Organization suspended all hotel marketing funds in a cost saving effort as a result of COVID-19; such funds were reinstated as of June 17, 2021.
+Hotel marketing funds expense totaled \$461,058 and \$1,999 for fiscal years ended June 30, 2022 and 2021, respectively.
 The fiscal 2021 hotel marketing funds were paid from the Organization's bank reserves, not from the operating bank account.
 If the hotels do not use all their allocated funds, the funds revert to the Organization.